Department Chair, Emma Birkmaier Professorship in Educational Leadership

 I have conducted studies based on partnerships with schools and teachers in both urban and rural settings.
 These studies address macro-level issues related to equity, access, and opportunities to learn through detailed analyses of patterns of classroom discourse.
 From 2008-2011, I worked with university and school-based partners to co-found a program in a high-poverty urban high school—the Digital Media Studies Program (DigMe)—focused on the use of emerging technologies to engage students in critical literacy practices across subject areas.
 Recent publications related to this project have focused on the role of emotion in students’ critical engagement with texts and ideas.
 A new research initiative examines the role of interaction and other components of activity across school, library, and community settings when digital media creation is central to engagement in learning.

-Currently, I am a member of the Board of Directors of the Literacy Research Association and serve on the editorial advisory boards of four major research journals in the areas of literacy and discourse analysis, including Written Communication and Reading Research Quarterly.
-I have served on the executive board of the National Conference on Research in Language and Literacy (NCRLL) and as a member of the Standing Committee on Research (NCTE).
+I have served as a member of the Board of Directors for the Literacy Research Association, the executive board of the National Conference on Research in Language and Literacy (NCRLL), and as a member of the Standing Committee on Research (NCTE).
+I have served on the editorial advisory boards for all of the primary literacy research journals, currently serving on the boards for Research in the Teaching of English and The Journal of Literacy Research.
 I have won awards for my teaching (Robert H. Beck Faculty Teaching Award), advising/mentorship (AERA, Division G Mentoring Award and the Outstanding Academic Adviser Award), and scholarship (twice awarded the Edward B. Fry Book Award from the Literacy Research Association).

 Lewis, C., Enciso, P., & Moje, E. (Eds.)
 (2007).
 Reframing sociocultural research on literacy: Identity, Agency, and Power.
 New York: Routledge.
 Awarded 2007 Edward B. Fry Book Award, Literacy Research Association.